haukurtg/e2edfconverter/README.md

 - `.eeg` support is currently not reliable; we need a larger `.eeg` dataset to implement and validate it properly.
 - Some `.e` recordings store only numeric channel IDs (e.g., `1..64`).
 The numeric-channel fix and montage-recovery strategy (from `v0.2.5`) are mainly aimed at recovering channel names in atypical multi-channel EEG setups (`32`, `64`, `128`, etc.) using source montage derivations, fixed DERIVATION tables, and hidden montage catalogs.
 - The CLI supports folder input, but processes files serially.
 For large cohorts, it is usually more efficient to call the CLI from a small batch wrapper that runs multiple workers and tracks progress/errors.
-- For very large batch conversions, prefer a wrapper that also logs failures, writes a manifest/results CSV, and supports resume/retry.

 ## Contributing